Parappa is a greedy little bastard.

-Baoh the Visitor
+Baoh

 The passage of several months finds the girl, an orphan named Sumire, on the run with the young man, who’s now wearing clothes and suffering from an amnesia that permits him to recall only his name: Ikuro Hashizawa.
 The two of them are now hunted by Doress, an ominous organization that experimented on Ikuro and snatched Sumire to study her psychic abilities.

 Meanwhile, the bald scientist, Dr. Kasuminome, is busy giving his superiors at Doress a demonstration of Baoh, a worm-like brain parasite that grants its host an incredible degree of strength, agility, and lethal ferocity.
 Ikuro has one such Baoh organism inside his skull, and Doress wants nothing more than to eliminate him before their ugly little experiment is inadvertently revealed to the world.
-Ikuro isn’t an easy target, however, as his resident Baoh allows him to transform into a blue-skinned creature with the ability to melt things with his hands and call forth attacks such as the “Baoh Reshini Harden Saber Phenomenon” and the “Baoh Shooting Bees Stinger Phenomenon.”
-Yes, these techniques are actually named in large, helpful subtitles whenever Ikuro uses them.
+Ikuro isn't an easy target, however, as his resident Baoh allows him to transform into a blue-skinned creature with the ability to melt things with his hands and call forth attacks such as the “Baoh Reshini Harden Saber Phenomenon” and the “Baoh Shooting Bees Stinger Phenomenon.”
+Yes, these techniques are actually named in large, helpful subtitles.

 Walken, second only to T. Hawk from Street Fighter II: The Animated Movie when it comes to dignified anime portrayals of Native Americans.